 Think about the many parts of your life.
 There is school, work, social events, and familial responsibilities.
 Do you wear the same thing for each area of your life?
 No, likely not.

 These “rules” can be beneficial so that you do not attract unwanted attention for not fitting in.
 They also help you dress with confidence, and to look good.

 A dress code does not have to be intimidating.
-There isn’t much mystery to it; you simply need to know how to identify the occasion and translate what the dress code means.
+There isn’t much mystery to it; you simply need to know how to identify the occasion and translate the dress code.

 White Tie Dress Code

 A white tie event is the most formal event one could ever be invited to.
 Sometimes called “full dress,” white tie dress codes were not rare before World War II but are uncommon today.

 These are extremely fancy events and are quite elegant.
 A white tie dress code is rigorous; it leaves little room, if any, for leeway.

 Everything about the suit must be a certain way.
 The only room for some personalization, however, is in the choice of cufflinks, boutonniere, or pocket square.

 The tailored black jacket will have silk facings with peak lapels.
 The jacket has a tailcoat, with the tails hitting at the back of the knee.
 It is double-breasted, with 4-6 buttons.
 The sleeves should fall slightly short so that they reveal some cuff.

 These are also black, high waisted, and worn with suspenders.
 One or two satin stripes run along the outside seam of the leg.